Rix-code/Class_Enrollment_App/README.md

 I made an additional feature which can make the student to delete enrolled subject (this function is used if the user take the wrong subject)

-I made a documentation but sorry if laggy, my phone is old :D

 A folder called Documentation of Exam contains the database used in this program and its using firebase